arkanalexei/os222/tips.md

 Be prepared by checking the forums often.
 Or pray that you are not in ATTN :)

 ## Find another Hugo in your class
-Can't stress how much this dude helped with my OS course from tutorials to troubleshooting.
-So, be kind to your peers and your peers will help you ^__^
+Can't stress how much this particular friend helped me with my OS course from tutorials to troubleshooting.
+I hereby dedicate arkanalexei.com/os222/TIPS/ as a sign of my gratitude to you !
 [Hugo's OS222 Page](https://hugo-setiawan.github.io/os222/)
-Don't forget to be respectful though!
-Thank you Sir Hugo !!

 <br>
 <hr>